-  2. Install and click the Start Scan button under the Smart Cleanup module.
+2. Install and click the Start Scan button under the One-Click Care module.

 3. Let the scanning process get finished.
 Cleanup My System will now list down all junk files and other unwanted data in no time.

-  4. Hit the Clean Now button to delete detected junk filesand other residues that are creating the problem.
+4. Select the files you wish to get rid of and hit the Clean Now button to delete detected junk files and other residues that are creating the problem.
 Not only this, but Cleanup My System will also help in reclaiming storage space and enhance overall speed and performance.

 Now try to use Time Machine and back up important files, so you should not face any problem.

 So, that’s all!
 Now, you must be aware of the different reasons that can lead to Time Machine backup failure error messages.
 The most important thing that you need to do whenever you face a problem is to check the format of the external drive.
 If it is incompatible, nothing will work!